dotCMS/core/docs/examples/osgi/com.dotcms.ruleengine.actionlet/README.txt

 Bundle-SymbolicName: A short an unique name for the bundle

-Bundle-Activator: Package and name of your Activator class (example: com.dotmarketing.osgi.ruleengine.conditionlet.Activator)
+Bundle-Activator: Package and name of your Activator class (example: com.dotmarketing.osgi.ruleengine.Actionlet.Activator)

 DynamicImport-Package: *
     Dynamically add required imports the plugin may need without add them explicitly